 - Absorbed Glass Matte (AGM) batteries.
 The latest and greatest in lead-acid batteries are considered a step up from wet cell batteries because they require no maintenance and are a bit more robust.
 They’re also slightly more expensive.
 Lifeline AGMs come highly recommended for solar power.

 - Lithium batteries.
-In a nutshell, very light, very expensive.
-You can draw down the entire charge of the battery but they seem to not do well charging in cold climates.
-And did I mention super expensive?
+In a nutshell: very light, very expensive.
+You can draw down the entire charge of the battery but charging them in a cold climate below freezing temperatures can kill them.

 Lesson 4: Battery depth of charge.
 Turns out unless you buy really expensive lithium batteries, you can’t actually use 100% of your battery charge if you want your batteries to last.
 With both wet and AGM batteries, discharging them more than 50% will severely compromise their life span.